ESPN Layoffs Will Affect Familiar On-Air Talent

 As the Inquisitr previously reported, ESPN has become a drag on the earnings of parent company Disney as cord-cutters unsubscribe in droves.
 Through the end of 2016, Bristol, Connecticut-based ESPN had lost about 12 million subscribers from a 100 million high in 2011.

 Since ESPN collects about $7 for each cable or satellite subscriber whether they watch the sports network or not, the revenue loss is massive.
-ESPN, which takes in just 25 percent of its revenue from advertising unlike the conventional networks, is reportedly bleeding 10,000 subscribers every day.
+ESPN, which takes in just 25 percent of its revenue from advertising unlike conventional networks, is reportedly bleeding 10,000 subscribers every day.

 Reacting to the news of impending layoffs, Variety noted that “The disclosure suggests ESPN has yet to right-size itself in a media economy in which more consumers have the option to pick and choose the outlets for which they pay.”